thaisaraujom/project-evaluate-news-nlp/README.md

   - `client/`: front-end scripts and styles.
   - `server/`: back-end server logic.
 - `__test__/`: jest test suites.
-- `node_modules/`: the heart of Node.js, housing all modules.
 - `views/`: HTML canvases of the web application.